ubccpsc/310/docs/26w1/syllabus.md

 that lecture is credited.

 Questions are graded by **response, not correctness**.
-They are your opportunity to engage with the material at the moment the concept is trying to stick, so a real attempt is worth more to you than a safe one — but a wrong answer costs you nothing.
+They are your opportunity to engage with the material at the moment the concept is trying to stick, so it is worth spending the time to really think through the question.

 - Your **four lowest lectures are dropped**.
 That covers illness, interviews, conflicts, a dead phone battery, and the lecture where the app misbehaves.
 You do not need to tell us about any of these.
 - You earn credit regardless of which section you attend.